andrienko/quicontext/README.md

  true element will also be disabled.
  - `hidden` (optional) almost same as disabled, but this one will hide an element completely.
  - **Planned** `submenu` (optional) an array of menuitems in same format, which will be elements of child menu

+Also, you can use the quicontext.build() helper:

+    quicontext.menu_add('demo_menu',quicontext.build().
+        item('Hello, world!',function(){alert('Hello, world!')})
+    );

+Which has two cascading methods: item and separator.
+Item method accepts 4 parameters: title, click callback, disable callback and hide callback.

 ### 2. Assign the menu to an element